-- Attendance at the lectures is very highly recommended in order for you to get maximum benefit from this course.
+Attendance at the lectures is very highly recommended in order for you to get maximum benefit from this course.
 I also have in class participation assignments that will aid in your understanding of the concepts.
-If you wish to opt out of these you should provide me an email in writing by the end of the fourth lecture.
-The percentage will be moved to the final exam - Each student is encouraged to ask questions, and participate in class and in office hours.
+If you wish to opt out of these you must email by the end of the fourth lecture.
+The percentage will be moved to the final exam

+- Each student is encouraged to ask questions, and participate in class and in office hours.
 Often times a question can lead to an interesting discussion for all students. - Your custom textbook serves as an important resource.
-The textbook I use is the least expensive and contains background on all concepts I discuss in lecture.
+The textbook I use is the least expensive available and contains background on all concepts I discuss in lecture.
 It also has excellent example questions following each chapter